The Leading Independent

 What is the minimum number of years of work experience required for admission to Columbia’s MBA program?

-Columbia’s minimum number of years of work experience is at least 1 year of work experience; 99% of the incoming class had at least 1 year of work experience.
+Columbia’s minimum number of years of work experience is at least 1 year of work experience.

 What is the average number of years of work experience for admission to Columbia’s MBA program? (or, What is the average age of a Columbia student?)